 HANDZenPAWZ is a Santa Barbara based small animal acupressure and massage mobile service provider, bringing quality therapeutic treatment services directly to pets via convenient house call appointments.
 Founded by Yuru Feng, a certified animal acupressure and massage practitioner, with accreditation from the Tallgrass Animal Acupressure Institute and the Northwest School of Animal Massage.

-With a life-long passion for animals and a longtime adopter and pet parent herself, she has adopted many cats and currently parents three adopted rescue dogs.
-She volunteers in Santa Barbara regularly and fosters additional dogs as well.
 Yuru relocated to the Santa Barbara area from Seattle in 2001.
-Born in Taiwan, she holds a bachelor's degree in Spanish, spent three years in Spain, and achieved a master's degree in Architecture from the University of Texas at Arlington.
+Born in Taiwan, she holds a bachelor's degree in Spanish, and achieved a master's degree in Architecture from the University of Texas.
 Her passion for helping animals led her to pursue yet another way to provide assistance by becoming a certified acupressure and massage therapist, providing therapeutic acupressure and massage services for pets that make a difference in the quality of life they enjoy.

 Linda A. Hunt